bens4lsu/theskinny-publish/Content/velvet-elvis/rhodes-22/spring-2005-4.md

 <h2>April 11:  Post Mortem</h2>

 I went by the house last Friday afternoon and checked over the boat.
 There was about an eighth of a inch of water in the bilge.
 And there had been a pretty good rain during the week.
 Feeling pretty good.
 There was also a very small puddle of water in the lazarette.
-That isn't normal for <i>Velvet Elvis</i>, but I'm guessing it's just drippings from the wet things that were stored in there.
+That isn't normal for *Velvet Elvis*, but I'm guessing it's just drippings from the wet things that were stored in there.
 I'm sure there's a good mold colony growing on all of my nice clean stuff, but hell, it is a boat after all.

 <a class="lightview alignright" href="/img/ve_dark.jpg" data-lightview-caption="Velvet Elvis, at 04:00, the day before Hurricane Ivan last fall." data-lightview-group="group1" style="width:350px;"><img src="/img/ve_dark.jpg" alt="/img/ve_dark.jpg"><br><span class="caption">Velvet Elvis, at 04:00, the day before Hurricane Ivan last fall.</span></a>